mtoensing/add-reply-button/readme.txt

-=== Add reply button ===
+=== Append reply button ===
 Contributors: marcdk
 Tags: comments, reply, threaded
 Requires at least: 3.0
 Tested up to:  5.6
-Stable tag: 1.0
+Stable tag: 1.1
 License: GPL v2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

 Adds an additional reply button at the end of each comment thread.
+Nested comments have to be enabled and works only for the first level.

+* No jquery is used.
+* Only a few lines of pure JavaScript.

 == Installation ==